September 30, 2021

 He was a pioneer of spontaneous prose and wrote about many subjects including spirituality, Buddhism, drugs, poverty, and travel.

-It marked him forever as one of the fathers of The Beat Generation.
+It marked him forever as one of the founding fathers of The Beat Generation.

-Even the way he wrote the book was unconventional.
-He cut sheets of wrapping paper into narrow strips that would fit into his typewriter.
 He then taped them together and ended up with a roll of paper 120 feet long.
 The book was written on one long sheet of paper and he never had to reload sheets into the typewriter.
-His original manuscript had no chapter or paragraph breaks.

 At the time of his death he was living with his mother at 5169 Tenth Avenue North in St. Petersburg, Florida.